Recycling old computers and hardware

 If you are a business with lots of computers that are still in good condition, it is a great idea to donate them.
 There are organisations and charities who will repair and recondition computers, phones and other devices.

-Here are some organisations that will happily receive your old computers and hardware.
+Organisations that will happily receive your old computers and hardware

 Specialist E-Waste Recycling Companies